chpc-tech-eval/scc/tutorial3/README.md

 - [ ] Understand the importance of having a consistent environment across your cluster.
    - [ ] Understand the difference between system software and user _(local to the user's `home` directory)_ installed software.
-- [ ] Install and configure Lmod on your head node.
+- [ ] Install and configure Lmod.
    - [ ] Learn how to use Lmod.
 - [ ] Download and compile the High Performance LINPACK (HPL) benchmark.
-- [ ] Standup and Configure a Second Compute Node.
-- [ ] Compile, Configure and Run HPL across two nodes.
 - [ ] Understand some of the fundamental considerations around optimizing HPL.
    - [ ] Understand the pros and cons of compiling libraries from source.
 - [ ] Install and make use of Intel's OneAPI framework to run HPL.
 - [ ] Understand theoretical system peak performance.
    - [ ] Appreciate the significance of the Top500 list.
-   - [ ] Compare you preliminary benchmarking results
+   - [ ] Compare your preliminary benchmarking results.
+- [ ] Standup and Configure a Second Compute Node.
+   - [ ] Compile, Configure and Run HPL across two nodes.
 - [ ] Download and compile the High Performance Computing Challenge (HPCC) benchmark.
 - [ ] Run applications across your cluster.
+   - [ ] Understand that scientific computer applications are primarily used to conduct scientific research.
    - [ ] Understand that scientific computer applications are used as benchmarks to access system performance.
-   - [ ] Understand that scientific computer applications are primarily used to conduct scientific research.

-<div style="page-break-after: always;"></div>

 # Managing Your Environment